jbosga-ams/oistyle/README.md

 ## Why oistyle?
 To standardize OIS styling across programming languages and frameworks.
 Our MS Office stack has great templates for styling, but for programming languages such as python, R, and javascript, no _common_ templates exist.
-But, if you've ever had to make publication-ready visualizations and you were too proud to copy your data to Excel, chances are that you've fiddled around with OIS styling yourself.
+But if you've ever had to make publication-ready visualizations and you were too proud to copy your data to Excel, chances are that you've fiddled around with OIS styling yourself.

 This repo aims to bring together all these separate styling efforts.
 The goal is to provide importable templates for most if not all of the programming languages and visualization libraries we use at OIS, and that these templates all use the same source for basic styling.